 Now that we got the nerdy part out of the way, it’s time for the fun and juicy part.
 The answer to this question is rather tricky so we will have to break everything down a little bit.

 As we discussed just now, A game can either completely be pay-to-win, completely free to play, or partially pay-to-win, and so on.
-Valorant is one of those partially pay-to-win games so the answer to the question “is valorant pay to win” is yes and no at the same time.
+Valorant is one of those partially pay-to-win games so the answer to it is yes and no at the same time.
 Let me explain in a simple way.

 Why is Valorant Pay To Win?

-One of the main reasons people ponder the question “is valorant pay to win” is because they have seen players use skins on their guns which results in better frags and overall performance in the game.
+One of the main reasons people think valorant might be pay to win is because they have seen players use skins on their guns which results in better frags and overall performance in the game.
 It can be anyone, their friend, a random, a streamer, or a pro player.

 Well to put it in perspective, Most skins in valorant have nothing to do with this “skin boost” as the community refers to this phenomenon.
 Now I know what you’re thinking, why did I say “most” instead of just dismissing this entirely?